Lavve/MMM-Skolschema/README.md

 ### Template

 Here's a template for the configuration with English day names.
-Copy this and change it to your language, if preferable.
+Copy this and change the name sof the days to your preferable language

 ```js
 schedules: [